zrosenbauer/otto/README.md

 The `otto` package contains a cli tool in addition to utils used to write e2e tests for your applications.

 **NOTE:** Currently you MUST `git clone git@github.com:bluenovaio/otto-server.git` and run the server locally using `yarn start`.
-This requirement will be removed in an upcoming bersion.
+This requirement will be removed in an upcoming version.

 ### Writing Tests